emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 This section outlines a few tips for learning with comprehensible input and provides recommendations for resources that can help you learn faster (and less painfully).

-If you're curious how I use input, you can read my story of how I learned German here.
+If you're curious how I use input, you can read my story of [how I learned German](blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) and how I aced the B2 Goethe exam mostly without "studying" here.
+I also wrote up a [free tips sheet](https://monoglotanxiety.ck.page/11-tips-for-beginners) to help you get started.

 ### Switch your media consumption to your target language